Home » Hawaii Travel Tips » Renting a Car in Hawaii: What to Know Before You Go

 Waikiki is about 9 miles down the road, and there are rental companies where you can rent a car in Waikiki Beach.

-This would be a wonderful option if you don’t need a car the whole visit but want to drive around the island a bit without being tethered to a bus or tourist company schedule.
+This would be a wonderful option if you don’t need a car for the whole visit but want to drive around the island a bit without being tethered to a bus or tourist company schedule.

 Check out the latest prices and more details.

-Saving Money when Renting a Car in Hawaii
+Saving Money When Renting a Car in Hawaii

 Paying ahead of time is another way to lower your costs, sometimes by as much as 25%!
 That would certainly be something I would take advantage of!

-When thinking about options, I would consult as many travel companies as possible to compare prices. kayak.com, Expedia, and Travelocity are all good places to start.
+When thinking about options, I would consult as many travel companies as possible to compare prices. kayak.comExpedia, and Travelocity are all good places to start.

 Obviously, a bigger or nicer vehicle will be more.
 If you want a 12-passenger van, expect to be shelling out $80 or more per day.